All Episodes

 But I'll give you my assessment, right?

-I mean, look, it's if for Trump to win at this point, it's gonna have to be another time, and it's happened many times so far in the last twelve months when all the conventional wisdom is wrong and somehow Trump is right, and the the polls aren't reflective of sentiment, or maybe there's a huge change that happens in the debates, or i there would have to be an event or something that we can't necessarily foresee right now that changes the trajectory of this whole thing.
+And it's happened many times so far in the last 12 months when all the conventional wisdom is wrong and somehow Trump is right and the polls aren't reflective of sentiment or maybe there's a huge change that happens in the debates or there would have to be an event or something that we can't necessarily foresee right now that changes the trajectory of this whole thing.

-I don't know if that's gonna happen.
+I don't know if that's going to happen.

-Republicans are fleeing, Trump's campaigns in disarray and everything else.
+Trump's campaigns in disarray and everything else.

 So I don't like to give them what they want as a general rule.